saintbassanaga/saintbassanaga/README.md

 - 🌱 I’m currently learning C++,Java Python
 - 💞️ I’m looking to collaborate on several project
 - 📫 How to reach me saintbassanaga01@gmail.com
+- 👀 I'm looking to become software engineer's for the compagny like @Google llc , Microsoft , @Tesla ...

 <!---
 stpaul237/stpaul237 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.